gvwilson/sensibleadventures/maddy-roo/outline.md

 -   Figure out through conversation that they are in a satellite ground station
     -   "Regrettably, the main antenna malfunctioned some time ago."
     -   Dockety: "These did not notice an antenna."
-    -   Patience (pointedly to Maddy): "Does *that* have a proper designation of activity?
+    -   Patient (pointedly to Maddy): "Does *that* have a proper designation of activity?
 No?
 Then its communication is irrelevant."
     -   Maddy (to break awkward silence): "But---we didn't see an antenna."
-    -   Patience: "Correct.
+    -   Patient: "Correct.
 It took this a great deal of time to improvise an emergency repair protocol.
 It requires fabrication of precision parts."
-    -   Patience (proudly): "Steps are now being taken.
+    -   Patient (proudly): "Steps are now being taken.
 The Makers will be pleased."
 -   Sindy starts exploring, looking for a place to sleep
     -   Looks through glass window and sees skeletons
-    -   Patience (dismissively):
+    -   Patient (dismissively):
         "They declined to synchronize with the emergency repair protocol, so they were moved to long-term storage.
         Their components failed shortly thereafter."
--   Realize that Patience is lonely and deranged
+-   Realize that Patient is lonely and deranged
 -   Maddy: "Well, we should, um, leave you to it?
 And be going?"
--   Patience: "Oh no.  Leaving is not included in the protocol.
+-   Patient: "Oh no.  Leaving is not included in the protocol.
 It might put the repairs at risk.
 You will remain here."
     -   Light comes on: another empty office, identical to the one with the skeletons
-    -   Patience: "Except for that," it added dismissively, waving a manipulator at Dockety.
+    -   Patient: "Except for that," it added dismissively, waving a manipulator at Dockety.
 "That will be recycled."
--   Patience goes to a console and presses buttons
+-   Patient goes to a console and presses buttons
 -   A door opens and two bulky service bots enter

 ## Chapter 10: Unison